lordyhas/xclassroom_app/README.md

 # Student Space | Espace Etudiant

-A Flutter communication and planning tools project for unh student, goal student can:
+A Flutter dynamic communication and planning tools project for student, goal student can:
 - make admission
 - see his notes
 - download a report card of his notes